marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 9. [Further Study](#further-study)

 ## Background and Motivation
-This dataset consist of data From Arabic tweets, and it is contain of 56812 rows and 2 columns.
-I’m useing NLP(Natural language processing) and imlpement sentiment analysis and then use Machine Learning Algorthims: Naive Bayes(Multinomial Naive Bayes, Gaussian Naive Bayes), Ridge Classifier, and Logistic Regression) and Deap Learning algorthims: Multi-Layer Perceptron (MLP) and Convolutional Neural Nets (CNN), to predict whether the comment is postive or negative.
+This dataset consists of more than 56 thousand tweets in Arabic Language.
+I’m using NLP (Natural Language Processing) to implement sentiment analysis and Machine Learning Algorithms to classify whether the sentiment is positive or negative.

 ----
 ## Data